dabbu-knowledge-platform/cli/CONTRIBUTING.md

 ### Step 4: Code

-To get a decent idea of how the code is organised and what happens where, the code is heavily commented to allow you to understand exactly what happens.
+The code is heavily commented to allow you to understand exactly what happens where.

+- `src/index.js` contains UI code.
+- `src/client.js` contains code that runs when you type a command into the CLI.
+- `src/knowledge.js` contains code related to the special knowledge drive.
+- `src/utils.js` contains common functions used by the above files.
+- `src/mimes.json` contains data related to the file type you see when you list files in the CLI.

+To test a change without building the executables, you can type `npm start` and it will run the CLI directly.

+> While running the CLI for the first time, you will be asked to enter the URL to a Dabbu Server.
+For testing and development purposes, you may use the server hosted on Heroku - https://dabbu-server.herokuapp.com - but for continued use, it is recommended to setup your own server following the instructions [here](https://dabbu-knowledge-platform.github.io/impls/server).

 Remember to always format the code using `prettier` once you're done.

-To test a change without building the executables, you can type `npm start` and it will run the server directly.

 To check if the code is formatted correctly, run `npm run check-format`.
 To format the code using prettier, run `npm run format`.

+If you find yourself stuck somewhere, or need help with some code, feel free to ask for help on [Github Discussions](https://github.com/dabbu-knowledge-platform/cli/discussions/categories/want-to-contribute).

 ### Step 5: Commit